Automated Screening Lanes now at Checkpoint 5 and 2!

-Automated screening lanes are a new technology that automates some of the manual processes carried out by the TSA officer and the passenger, increasing security effectiveness and speeding the passenger through the checkpoint.
+Automated Screening Lanes (ASLs) are a state-of-the-art checkpoint technology that enhances security efficiency while decreasing the amount of time travelers spend during the security screening process.
+ASLs automate some of the manual processes carried out by the TSA officer and the passenger, increasing security effectiveness and speeding the passenger through the checkpoint.

 - Stainless steel countertops designed specifically to enable several passengers to place their items in bins simultaneously;